Education & Careers //

 The NCEA curriculum requires biology teachers to teach in a variety of new areas but specific professional development courses have not been available.
 The Maurice Wilkins Centre has used the expertise of its investigators to provide teachers with a series of science update courses tailored to be directly relevant to the new curriculum.

-The material has been presented in a series of free teacher professional development days, beginning in Auckland in 2012 and to date 50 workshops have been held at 22 different venues from Kaitaia to Invercargill.
+The material has been presented in a series of free teacher professional development days, beginning in Auckland in 2012.
+To date, over 50 workshops have been held at 22 different venues from Kaitaia to Invercargill.
 These have attracted over 1800 registrations from teachers and when surveyed they said that the days were either “essential” or “very valuable”.
 All of the material is also freely available on our biology teacher resources page and 95% of teachers who attended said they plan to use parts of this directly in their classroom teaching.

 Biology teacher development scholarships